Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: AJPS Replication Methodology

 Table~\ref{Emp:T1} presents a summary of the algorithms used in this replication.\footnote{All the algorithms employed here use the same loss: the sum of the Mahalanobis distances between matched units with no calipers or balance constraints.} These specific algorithms were chosen because they are among those used in the replicated paper and because, in general, they have been quite popular in applied research across all fields of political science.

-The results from the matching are used as weights in the subsequent regressions: units with total weights 0 are dropped from the sample, while units with weights greater than 1 are replicated as many times as they are matched.
-We do not explicitly employ the difference in means estimator that has been studied in the theoretical section of this paper because we prioritize fidelity to the original authors methodology and model specification.
-Replication failed in a few instances: this could be due to either matching problems not being solvable given covariate specifications or regression models not being estimable.
-We choose to report failure in these cases, instead of altering the pool of matching covariates or the statistical model we choose to estimate.
+The results from the matching were used as weights in the subsequent regressions: units with a total weight of 0 were dropped from the sample, while units with weights greater than 1 were replicated as many times as they were matched.
+We do not explicitly employ the difference-in-means estimator that has been studied in the theoretical section of this paper because we prioritize fidelity to the original authors methodology and model specification.
+Replication failed in a few instances: this could be due either either matching problems not being solvable given covariate specifications or regression models not being estimable.
+We chose to report failure in these cases, instead of altering the pool of matching covariates or the statistical model we chose to estimate.

-Balance results are computed using the Cobalt R package.
-We use standardized absolute difference between the mean of each covariate in the treated and control group respectively.
-Standardization is conducted using the standard deviation of the whole unweighted sample, as this is a more conservative estimate of matched standard deviation.
-If this measure of balance is below a threshold of 0.1, then we consider that covariate balanced, as recommended by \cite{Stuart2013}.
+Balance results were computed using the Cobalt R package.
+We used standardized absolute difference between the mean of each covariate in the treated and control group respectively.
+Standardization was conducted using the standard deviation of the whole unweighted sample, as this is a more conservative estimate of matched standard deviation.
+If this measure of balance is below a threshold of 0.1, then we consider that covariate balanced, as recommended by \citet{Stuart2013}.
 Figure \ref{Bal1} and Table \ref{A:Bal1} report percentages of covariates balanced by each method.

 The dataset used by the original authors in paper number 10 was too large to be used with some of the matching methods tested (GenMatch, OptMatch, Mip-Match).
-For this reason, we take a random sample of the observations (N=2000, roughly 10\% of the original datasets) from the data to perform our tests.
+For this reason, we took a random sample of the observations (N=2000, roughly 10\% of the original datasets) from the data to perform our tests.